KarchinLab/2020plus/doc/quickstart.rst

 Prediction
 ----------

-The first step is to obtain the empirical null distribution for the random forest scores.
-The **empricial null distribution** relates the classifier score to a p-value.
-An example null distribution **specific** to this pan-cancer dataset is simulated_null_dist.txt.
+The command for prediction in this quick start example is for pan-cancer data encompassing many cancer types and samples.
 The **classify** sub-command performs the 20/20+ predictions of driver genes.
-This step needs the 20/20+ features file already created, and the emprirical null distribution file to additionally report p-values/FDR.
+This step needs the 20/20+ features file already created (features_pancan.txt), and the emprirical null distribution file to additionally report p-values/FDR.
 If an empirical null distribution file is not provided then only the random forest scores for prediction.
+The **empricial null distribution** relates the classifier score to a p-value.
+An example null distribution **specific** to this pan-cancer dataset is simulated_null_dist.txt.

 .. code-block:: bash